Josef Suk (violinist): Chamber music

 Aside from his solo career he focused on chamber music.
-As a student (1950-1952) he was the primarius of the Prague quartet and in 1951 he founded the Suk Trio, named after his grandfather Josef Suk, together with his friends Jiří Hubička (piano) and Saša Večtomov (cello), later with Jan Panenka (piano, replaced then by Josef Hála) and Josef Chuchro (cello).
-Suk Trio played many concerts both home and abroad and recorded many compositions.
+As a student (1950-1952) he was the primarius of the Prague quartet and in 1951 he founded the Suk Trio, named after his father Josef Suk, together with his friends Jiří Hubička (piano) and Saša Večtomov (cello), later with Jan Panenka (piano, replaced then by Josef Hála) and Josef Chuchro (cello).
+The Suk Trio played many concerts both home and abroad and recorded many compositions.
 With the trio's later pianist Jan Panenka Suk recorded the entire collection of Beethoven's sonatas, and their recording of Shostakovich's sonata for viola and piano was the very first.
 As a violist he often cooperated with the Smetana Quartet, mostly as second viola.

 Another remarkable partnership was with the harpsichordist prof. Zuzana Růžičková.
 They were close friends and within many concerts they made many recordings, for example Bach's and Händel's sonatas.
 They were also dedicated a sonata by Růžičková's husband, Viktor Kalabis.

 Josef Suk also collaborated with Julius Katchen and János Starker when recording Brahms's trios and sonatas.

-In 1974, as a commemoration of the 100th anniversary of birth of his grandfather Josef Suk, he founded the Suk Chamber Orchestra.
+In 1974, as a commemoration of the 100th anniversary of birth of his grand-father Josef Suk, he founded the Suk Chamber Orchestra.
 Suk acted as its leader and conductor till 2000.

 He held the title of Meritorious Artist and since 1977 the title of National Artist.
 In 2002 he was awarded the National Order of the Legion of Honour.